toddaustin07/lanmotion/README.md

 # SmartThings Edge Driver for LAN motion devices

 ## Description
 This is a Samsung SmartThings Edge driver that provides the ability to create generic motion sensor devices for LAN-based devices and applications.
 The driver requires the **forwarding bridge server** (https://github.com/toddaustin07/edgebridge) to act as an intermediary between the hub-based Edge driver and the LAN device/application.
 This allows these LAN-based devices and applications to send extemparaneous HTTP requests to the driver without requiring more sophsiticated peer-to-peer connection code on both sides.
-Devices & applications that allow for a simple HTTP request URL to be configured that is sent upon an event trigger can thus be integrated simply with SmartThings
+Devices & applications that allow for a simple HTTP request URL to be configured and sent upon an event trigger can thus be integrated simply with SmartThings.

 ### Features
 - Each SmartThings device includes both a motion sensor and a tamper detector capability.